dbaarda/LightLdapd/README.rst

 supplement the excellent network dns/dhcp/tftp support provided by dnsmasq.

-It uses local PAM and NSS for authentication and to export the local passwd/group/shadow/etc system databases.
-This means it has no special separate ldap database to manage, and users/groups/etc can be managed normally on the LightLdapd machine.
-No database setup or ldap management tools are required, it just exports all the local users/groups/etc. Client machines can then use libpam_ldapd and libnss_ldapd to have all the same users/groups/etc as are on the machine where LightLdapd is running.
+It uses local PAM and NSS for authentication to export the local passwd/group/shadow/etc system databases.
+This means it requires no special separate ldap database to manage, and users/groups/etc can be managed normally on the LightLdapd server machine.
+No special database setup or ldap management tools are required, it just exports all the local users/groups/etc. Client machines can then use libpam_ldapd and libnss_ldapd to have all the same users/groups/etc as are on the machine where LightLdapd is running.

+It can also run inside a minimal chroot environment, giving more isolation from the host system, and explorting a completely different set of users/groups possibly using a completely different PAM/NSS setup from inside the chroot.

 The code is small, clean and efficient C, leveraging of existing libraries as much as possible.
 It uses libev for an efficient event loop.
 It uses asn1c to auto-generate the LDAP message parsing/generating from the ASN.1 spec.
-It uses libpam for authentication.
+It uses libpam or crypt for authentication.
 It uses mbedtls for TLS support.
 It is small and efficient enough to run on a router or NAS.

 LightLdapd was forked from the excellent entente by Sergey Urbanovich with his blessing.
 The choice to fork was made in order to leave